trolldbois/python-haystack/docs/capture-process-memory.rst

 Alternatively, if you can copy the process' memory mappings to file, you can "interface" with the basic, simple, haystack memory dump file format by doing the following:
 The basic format is a folder containing each memory mapping in a separate file :
  - memory content in a file named after it's start/end addresses ( ex: 0x000700000-0x000800000 )
  - a file named 'mappings' containing memory mappings metadata.  ( ex: mappings )

+.. autoclass:: haystack.abc.interfaces.IMemoryLoader
+   :members:

+.. autoclass:: haystack.abc.interfaces.IMemoryMapping
+   :members: